-Professor SUN ZHE(Director, Center for U.S.-China Relations): Not his style.
+SUN ZHE: Not his style.
 He's supposed to be charming, you know, more active.
 You know, he should appear in the very early morning in Beijing jogging or playing basketball.
 You know, let Chinese people see he's from Chicago, you know.
 Now, he's like he's from White House.

 KUHN: China's state-owned media gave President Obama's Monday town hall with college students very limited coverage outside Shanghai.
 In the meeting, President Obama described human rights not as an American invention but as universal values.
 That may have been an unfortunate choice of words as China's government has labeled this concept a U.S.-led plot to Westernize and subvert China.